HMS-Core/hms-ads-demo-javascript/README.md

 HMS Core (APK) 6.0.0 or later has been installed on Huawei Android phones.

 ## Sample Code
-The hms-ads-demo-javascript program integrates the HMS Ads JavaScript API and provides the pages for displaying banner, native, rewarded, interstitial ads respectively.
+The hms-ads-demo-javascript program integrates the Petal Ads JavaScript API and provides the pages for displaying banner, native, rewarded, interstitial ads respectively.
 The following html in the demo are used for loading and displaying ads and collecting user comments:

 1). banner.html